alo9507/JustKeepClicking/content/blog/auth/index.md

 The `AuthResponse` is a tuple that fulfills the requirement that the `RemoteAuthProvider` return either an `AuthSession` or an `AuthError`

-The `email`, `phoneNumber` and `password` are all Optionals to allow for maximum flexibility in implementing new `RemoteAuthProvider`s.
+The `email`, `phoneNumber` and `password` are all Optionals to allow for maximum flexibility in implementing new `RemoteAuthProvider`s that may take different credentials, e.g. social media logins.

 <h4>Auth Response</h4>